MicrosoftDocs/windows-iotcore-docs/windows-iotcore/Troubleshooting.md

 ms.technology: windows-oem
 ---

+> [!TIP]
+> For troubleshooting issues related to manufacturing, please read the [Troubleshooting doc](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/troubleshooting) in our manufacturing guide.

 # Troubleshooting
 This is an article that contains common troubleshooting issues that people have come across.
 To find something specific, use Ctrl+F to find a word or phrase.
 Have any insight you want to add?
 Create a PR for this documentation or provident content feedback below.